Reflections on Phoebe Palmer’s The Way of Holiness

 Palmer’s altar theology resonated with early Pentecostals.
 An early Pentecostal testified, “But when I made a complete sacrifice to God – all on the altar – bless God, He really did sanctify my soul, and gave me the real evidence; the witness of the Holy Ghost that the work was done, and the carnal mind was destroyed.”
 The altar is the sacred place where men and women were called to surrender themselves, to offer themselves as a “completely yielded sacrifice” so that the Holy Spirit might “operate on us, renewing spirit, mind, and body.”
 For Pentecostals, the altar call is the climax of the worship service in which sinners are saved, the saved are sanctified, and the sanctified are filled with the Holy Spirit.

 Finally, Palmer had great influence on Pentecostal spirituality relating to the doctrine of sanctification.
-Pentecostals have diverse views – instantaneous or progressive, Wesleyan or finish work?
+Pentecostals have diverse views – instantaneous or progressive, Wesleyan or finished work?
 Palmer’s spirituality strongly informs a modified Wesleyan instantaneous view.

 FacebooktwitterFacebooktwitter